ZoneIn Privacy Policy

 This summary is written in plain language.
 The detailed sections below are the full Privacy Policy.

 - ZoneIn is a self-control app.
-It helps you block apps, app categories, websites, and website categories that you choose, using Apple Screen Time, FamilyControls, DeviceActivity, and ManagedSettings APIs.
+ZoneIn: App Blocker for ADHD helps you block apps, app categories, websites, and website categories that you choose, using Apple Screen Time-related APIs.

-- Most core data stays on your device.
-Your block schedules, focus sessions, selected blocking targets, override records, dashboard summaries, and local app/extension state are stored locally on your device.
-ZoneIn does not operate a first-party backend server for this data.
+- Most core app data stays on your device.
+Your block schedules, focus sessions, selected blocking targets, override state, dashboard summaries, and app-extension coordination state are stored locally on your device.
+ZoneIn does not operate a first-party backend server for this core app data.

 - Your selected apps and websites are represented by Apple tokens.
 ZoneIn stores opaque Apple Screen Time selection tokens.
 The developers do not receive readable app names, website domains, URLs, messages, passwords, or content from those tokens.